swaptacular/swpt-k8s-config/README.md

     [creditors agent
     node](https://github.com/swaptacular/swpt_creditors).

-You can run more than one type of Swaptacluar node in the same Kubernetes cluster.
-You can even run two instances of the same node type, but then you have to change the name of the node's sub-directory.
-In this example we will presume that you want to run an accounting authority node, but the difference really is only in the name of the sub-directory (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`).
+You can run more than one Swaptacluar node type in the same Kubernetes cluster.
+You can even run multiple instances of the same node type, but then you need to make sure that the name of each node's sub-directory is unique.
+In this example, we will presume that you want to run an accounting authority node, but the difference really is only in the name of the sub-directory (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`).

 Once you have sorted all this out, commit and push your changes to the GitOps repository: